(EXPANDED FROM 2/3/2022)

 Just another horsepower race along life’s highway

-Horsepower races have been one of the U.S. auto industry’s biggest ways to goose sales.
+So why have automakers been fixating on making cars faster — with cheering on from car-buff media outlets such as MotorTrend?
+Because making cars more powerful has always been one of the U.S. auto industry’s biggest ways to goose sales.
 This is just another form of what Brooks Stevens once called “planned obsolescence” (Adamson, 2003).

-Let’s be real: The auto industry is once again trying to draw us into a “mine’s bigger than yours” competition.
+The auto industry is once again trying to draw us into a “mine’s bigger than yours” competition.
 We saw this with the horsepower races of the late-50s and again in the late-60s.
-Even today, now-elderly readers of auto history websites debate with great passion which “muscle cars” were fastest.
+Even today, now-elderly readers of auto history websites debate with great passion which “muscle cars” from Detroit’s golden years were fastest.

 Also see ‘Old Car Farts: A big health benefit of going fast’